platinasystems/net-snmpd/net-snmpd/README.md

 ## Dependencies
 We need to ensure that Clusterhead's BMC has an IP address configured so we can talk to the Redis database.
 Here are the steps to ensure BMC is configured:
-1.Access the Clusterhead's BMC console port (UART) via a Console server.
+* Access the Clusterhead's BMC console port (UART) via a Console server.
 From the command line use the command below to switch to the BMC console.
 ```
 platina@clusterhead1:~$ sudo goes toggle
 ```
-1.Check if the BMC's eth0 is configured
+* Check if the BMC's eth0 is configured
 ```
 platina-mk1-bmc> ip addr show
 1: lo: <loopback,up,lower-up> mtu 65536 qdisc noqueue state unknown mode default group 0 qlen 1000